PROBABLY MID HAMPSHIRE'S QUIZ OF THE YEAR 2025

-WHAT HAS ALRESFORD ROTARY DONE LOCALLY IN 2023?
+WHAT HAS ALRESFORD ROTARY DONE LOCALLY?/

 In addition to helping residents in need, Alresford Rotary has been able to provide financial assistance to various local organisations including Alresford Scouts, St. Peter’s Church Ropley, the Thursday lunch club, Alresford Food Bank, Perins School, the Men’s Shed, Winchester Youth Counselling, Alresford Football Club, Sun Hill Infant school and St. John’s Church Alresford.